- What is A Library?

 - Open Source and a large community: Without a doubt, if it was developed by Google, there is already a significant team of software experts working on constant stability improvements.
 The nicest part about this machine learning library is that it is open-source, which means that anyone with internet access can use it.

-TensorFlow is used on a regular basis, but only inadvertently, through services like Google Voice Search and Google Photos.
+TensorFlow is used regularly, but only inadvertently, through services like Google Voice Search and Google Photos.
 TensorFlow’s libraries are developed entirely in C and C++.
 It does, however, have a sophisticated Python front end.
 Your Python code will be compiled and run on the TensorFlow distributed execution engine, which is written in C and C++.
 TensorFlow has an almost infinite amount of applications, which is one of its most appealing features.

 5. Scikit Learn